remihenache/ThreadSafeDbContext/README.md

 Feel free to explore and leverage these extensions.

-### Note: This code snippet is a standalone C# implementation and can be integrated into your project to extend the LINQ
+### Note: This code snippet is a standalone C# implementation and can be integrated into your project to extend the DbContext